RickDB/PlexAniSync/README.md

 Currently planned for future releases:

-- [ ] Code cleanup and refactoring
+- [ ] Ignore anime list support (based on content rating and / or title)
 - [ ] Improve error handling

 ## Credits